 A little bit about me

-I have chosen each position based on my interest in the mission, the ability to utilize my talents and skills to further that mission, and the professional challenge and learning opportunities that the job afforded me.
+I have chosen each position and client based on my interest in the mission, the ability to utilize my talents and skills to further that mission, and the professional challenge and learning opportunities that the job afforded me.

 |

-My graduate thesis was an examination of Founder's Syndrome and how it impacts nonprofit organizations that aren't prepared to transition into their next phase of development.
+My graduate thesis was an examination of "Founder's Syndrome" (a fairly new concept at the time) and how it impacts nonprofit organizations that aren't prepared to transition into their next phase of development.
 I chose action research as my framework, since I have always believed it's important for theories to have practical application.
-The outcome of my work resulted in the development of a homeschool resource center for families, who were unsettled by the effects of Founder's Syndrome on their children's school.
+The outcome of my work resulted in the development of a homeschool resource center for families, who were unsettled by the effects that this "syndrome" was having on the leadership of their children's former school.

 I received my B.A. from Eugene Lang College, of the New School in New York City.
 My focus was on political theory and the influence of the mass media in our society.
 Prior to college, I attended a democratic free school in Massachusetts.
 As you can see, egalitarian values have informed my life from a young age and they continue to play a role in the way I work with others.